-Themes are the heart of the system because they foster mental connections, help you see larger trends, understand things better, and possibly even gain insights into yourself.
-They connect things you already know with the new things you’re learning; they allow you to update your understanding of a topic.
+Themes are the heart of the system because they foster mental connections, help you see larger trends, understand concepts better, and possibly even gain insights into yourself.
+They connect things you already know with the new things you’re learning, and they allow you to update your understanding of a topic.

 Themes also allow you to add some notes before your trip.
 If you’re doing any research in preparation for upcoming travel, you can capture some of the ideas you encounter in theme notes.
-For instance, I just started reading a book on Icelandic culture in preparation for my upcoming Iceland trip.
+For instance, I just started reading a book on Icelandic culture in preparation for an upcoming trip to Iceland.
 If there are interesting topics I might want to explore more, I can add a theme note for it.
-Then, when I’m journaling about the trip itself and run across that idea again, I can easily link it to the note I had started prior to traveling.
+Then, when I’m journaling about the trip itself and run across that idea again, I can easily link it to the theme note I had started prior to traveling.

 In the screenshot above, you’ll notice several links that point to various theme notes.
 Here’s a graph view of what that looks like for this specific note:

 Initially, themes will be a bit sparse until I visit more places and generate other notes.
 As my base of notes expands, each of these nodes will connect to multiple places, trips, and even other themes.
 But even after one trip, I’ve started to see the potential of thematically connecting my visits together.